kartikangiras/package/README.md

 We are actively expanding the SolWink template library to become the standard scaffolding tool for Solana Actions:

+**SPL Token Transfer**

-3. SPL Token Transfer: Support for sending USDC, BONK, and other custom tokens.
+ Support for sending USDC, BONK, and other custom tokens.

+**Jupiter Swaps**

-4. Jupiter Swaps: Direct token-to-token swaps right inside the Blink.
+ Direct token-to-token swaps right inside the Blink.

+**DAO Governance**

-5. DAO Governance: On-chain voting for Realms/Snapshot.
+ On-chain voting for Realms/Snapshot.

+**Token Gating**

+ A Blink that checks if you own a specific NFT.
+If you do, it reveals a "Claim" button for a discount code or secret link.

 ## 📁 Generated Architecture

 SolWink generates a clean, "Headless" backend structure that is easy to deploy to Render, Railway, or Heroku:

+Developed by Kartik Angiras with ♥️ for Solana community.